bansky0/RoollAball/README.md

 # RoollAball
-Video game devloped in Unity. it can send messages to Max/MSP
+Video game devloped in Unity.
+It sends messages to Max/MSP.